Mohamed-Dhia-Nasri/datocms-dhia-shop/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created to demonstrate how to create a React ecommerce using Snipcart and DatoCMS.

+Read the full tutorial on [DatoCMS blog](https://www.datocms.com/blog/react-ecommerce-tutorial)

+## Register on Snipcart

+To see the fully working example you need to register on Snipcart and provide your REACT_APP_SNIPCART_API_KEY in your `.env.local` file

 ## Available Scripts